 Exactly what causes psoriasis is not fully understood but there is a lot of active research into this area.
 The immune system is involved and appears to be overactive in a way that causes inflammation.
-Specifically, there is excessive production of TH1 cytokines, particularly TNFα.
+Specifically, there is excessive production of cytokines (messenger proteins).
 These have many effects, including growth of extra blood vessels within the skin (causing the red colour) and increased turnover of the skin cells (causing the scaling and thickening of the skin).

 - Genetic influences

 - Like most diseases, psoriasis is influenced by inherited characteristics.
 Up to 50% of people with psoriasis will know of another affected family member.
 Patients with a family history of psoriasis tend to develop psoriasis earlier in life than those without a family history.